Skip to main content

 b.
 Check VIP values in existing Compute Pools to avoid conflicts:

-kubectl get computepools --namespace <project-namespace> --output yaml | grep -A 1 "vip:"
+kubectl get computepools --namespace <project-namespace> --output yaml | grep --after-context=1 "vip:"

 c.
 Verify the VIP is not in use on your network: